 Product Qualified Lead (PQL)

-A lead who has experienced value from a product through a free trial or freemium offering and shows signs of converting to paid.
+A prospect who has experienced core value inside the product — typically via free trial or freemium — and demonstrated behaviors predictive of converting to paid.

 Definition